 The Nightly Routines of 14 Successful Women

 We love reading about how women we admire manage to do it all.
-So, in search of their secrets, we have put together a collection of evening routines from 14 outstanding leaders in a variety of fields.
+So, in search of their secrets, we have put together a collection of nighttime routines from 14 outstanding leaders in a variety of fields.
 From actresses and entrepreneurs to CEOs of billion dollar businesses, these women know a thing or two about how to maximize their time and minimize stress.
 Take note—this is how you should spend your time tonight.

 Janice Turner for The Times

 It's no secret that Arianna Huffington is an advocate for sleep.
 After all, the media mogul wrote a whole book on the matter called, The Sleep Revolution.
 What began it all?
 In a 2010 TEDWomen talk, Huffington explained that she learned the importance of sleep the hard way, after fainting from exhaustion.
 “I hit my head on my desk.
 I broke my cheekbone.
 I had five stitches on my right eye.
 So I began the journey of rediscovering the value of sleep,” she says.

 In order to preserve the sanctity of her snooze, Huffington makes sure to keep her bedroom a screen-free zone.
 Before bed, she leaves her electronics out of the bedroom and opts to read an actual book before dozing off into a restful slumber.
 Huffington encourages other women to do the same.
 She even goes so far as to call getting enough sleep a feminist issue.
 “We’re going to sleep our way to the top,” she says.